Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-conversations/README.md

 ```

 ### Authenticate the client
-In order to interact with the CLU service, you'll need to create an instance of the [ConversationAnalysisClient][conversationanalysis_client_class] class, or [ConversationAuthoringClient][conversationauthoring_client_class] class.
+In order to interact with the CLU service, you'll need to create an instance of the [ConversationAnalysisClient][conversationanalysisclient_class] class, or [ConversationAuthoringClient][conversationauthoringclient_class] class.
 You will need an **endpoint**, and an **API key** to instantiate a client object.
 For more information regarding authenticating with Cognitive Services, see [Authenticate requests to Azure Cognitive Services][cognitive_auth].

 #### Get an API key
 You can get the **endpoint** and an **API key** from the Cognitive Services resource in the [Azure Portal][azure_portal].